 Fortunately, the increase in use of sun protection has shown a decrease in lip cancer.
-More so, the decrease of tobacco use has resulted in a decline in oral cancers caused by tobacco.
-However, while the majority of patients with oral cancer are over the age of 40, a shift in the demographics most frequently affected has been noted.
+Also, the decrease of tobacco use has resulted in a decline in oral cancers caused by tobacco.
+However, while the majority of patients with oral cancer are over the age of 40, there has been a shift in the demographics most frequently affected.
 Research shows the fastest growing demographic is non-smokers under the age of 50.
 Human papillomavirus version 16 (HPV16), a sexually transmitted virus which can cause cervical cancer, is now known to also cause oropharyngeal cancer (cancer of the back of the tongue, soft palate, walls of the throat, and tonsils).
 The increase in prevalence of HPV16 seems to be largely responsible for the increasing frequency of oral cancer of this age group.
 In fact, it is believed that HPV16 is replacing tobacco as the primary cause of oropharyngeal cancer in people under 50.
-Furthermore, the popularity of smokeless tobacco, which is no less likely to cause oral cancer than traditional tobacco, may also be contributing to increasing rates in young people.
+Furthermore, the popularity of smokeless tobacco (vape pens, e-cigarettes), which is no less likely to cause oral cancer than traditional tobacco, may also be contributing to increasing rates in young people.

 Oral Cancer Screenings, Diagnosis, & Treatment

 Your dentist will perform an annual oral cancer screening during your dental exam.
 Screenings are painless and take less than 5 minutes.
 The dentist will visually examine and palpate (feel) the areas of the head and neck for suspicious findings.
 Specifically, they will look for abnormalities such as asymmetry, discolorations, masses, lesions, red patches/sores, leukoplakias (white lesions), and lymph node enlargements.